ZeDespo/accurate-melee-marth/README.md

 ### Fsmash

 - Increased Tipper range
+- Can now hit behind the opponent

 ### Jab

 - Jab 1 is now cancellable into any move.
+- Jab 1 has 1.7 more frames of hitstun.

-### Aerials
+### NAir

-- DAir, FAir, and UAir can be cancelled much earlier, buffing Marth's air game.
+- Better tipper
+- Cancellable on frame 35

-#### UAir
+### UAir

 - Extended the hitbox so Marth can hit behind him, sort of like Sephiroth's UAir.
+- Cancellable on frame 20

 #### FAir

-- Tipper gives hit stun of 1.65 times.
+- Tipper has 1.65 more frames of hitstun.
 - Tipper sends at an angle of 67 degrees, optimal Ken Combo angle.
+- Cancellable on frame 24

 #### DAir

-- Made spike for the ken combo easier to hit.
-- Increased tipper size
+- Tipper a bit larger
+- Used Melee's down air animation (sword swing starts from direction marth faces)
+- Cancellable on frame 30

 #### Bair

-- Increased Tipper size
+- Increased Tipper size.
+- Cancallable on frame 29.

 ### Side Special